LivePersonInc/node-agent-sdk/examples/README.md

 ## Agent Survey Bot
- The agent survey bot is an example SDK implementation in which the bot accept conversation.
-After the conversation was accepted the bot sends get agent survey request.
-During the conversation the bot builds a submit body and store it in the file.
-If during the conversation the bot receives dismiss trigger (in the current example: 'dismiss') the bot gets current agent survey state and if it wasn't submitted the bot sends dismiss request.
-In case of submit trigger (in the current example: 'submit') the bot sends submit request.
+ Agent survey bot is an example SDK implementation in which the bot accepts conversation.
+After the conversation was accepted, bot sends GET agent survey request.
+ During the conversation, bot builds a submit body and stores it in the file.
+If during the conversation, bot receives a dismiss trigger (in the current example: 'dismiss') - then it gets the current agent survey state and if it wasn't submitted, bot sends a dismiss request.
+In case of a submit trigger (in the current example: 'submit'), bot sends a submit request.
- On close the conversation the bot send request to get a current agent survey state and if it wasn't submitted yet it sends submit request.
+ On "close the conversation", bot sends a request to get the current agent survey's state and if it wasn't submitted yet - it sends a submit request.

 Pre-requisites: